b00f/b00f.github.io/docs/_posts/2023-09-17-security_of_proof_of_stake.md

 ### Proof-of-Stake

-The consensus mechanism in proof-of-stake blockchains can prioritize liveness over safety[^1].
+The consensus mechanism in proof-of-stake blockchains can prioritize liveness over safety.
 Blockchains like Ethereum prioritize liveness, and therefore, attackers with enough stake can create a valid fork.

 ![Liveness over safety](../../../assets/images/liveness_over_safety.png)